 The Program was established with the intent of providing Program reimbursements to Eligible Union Retirees.
-No former employee can become an Eligible Union Retiree or a Participant in this Program after June 30, 2021.
+No former employee can become an Eligible Union Retiree or a Participant in this Program after August 22, 2017.
 The Program will automatically terminate when all Eligible Union Retirees have become ineligible for participation due to attainment of age 65 or death, whichever occurs first.
 After the Program terminates automatically, the Company and the Participating Affiliates shall have no liability for or obligation to make any reimbursements under the Program.

-The Company reserves the right to amend or modify the Program in any way at any time prior to its termination, provided that any such amendment or modification shall not adversely affect the payment of reimbursements already due to Eligible Union Retirees under the terms of the Program as in effect on August 10, 2018.
+The Company reserves the right to amend or modify the Program in any way at any time prior to its termination (for example, by changing the Claims Administrator), provided that any such amendment or modification shall not adversely affect the payment of reimbursements already due to Eligible Union Retirees under the terms of the Program as in effect on January 1, 2019.